 In a Microfrontend style, components are designed and developed as decoupled as possible, so components has to be independent, loaded in runtime and communications between components couldn’t be supported by a framework.

 Microfrontends communications must be supported by DOM standards: html tags, attributes and DOM events.
 It’s possible to use some libraries to abstract the frontend event bus but this tool only has to be used to provide publish/sibscribe capabilities.
 Application logic never is in the event bus.

-Similar to Microservices, a centralized governance implies a single technology o framework.
-Once a framework is choosen then libraries or some components are built to be delivered to development teams in order to get more productivity.
-When several applications have been developed, changing the framework becomes a big challenge.
+A centralized governance usually implies a single technology o framework.
+Once a framework is set, libraries or some components are built to be delivered to development teams in order to get more productivity reusing components and libraries between applications.
+Time after, when several applications have been developed, changing the framework becomes a big challenge.

-Choosing just one technology or framework we could cause several problems like:
+Choosing just one technology or framework has some limitations like:

 - Not using the best tool to solve a problem

 - People gets bore because “it’s always the same”

 - Lock-in to a framework, components or even a way (the framework way) to develop.